intel-lab-lkp/linux/Documentation/arch/arm64/kdump.rst

-Through the kernel parameters below, memory can be reserved accordingly during the early stage of the first kernel booting so that a continuous large chunk of memomy can be found.
+Through the kernel parameters below, memory can be reserved accordingly during the early stage of the first kernel booting so that a continuous large chunk of memory can be found.
 The low memory reservation needs to be considered if the crashkernel is reserved from the high memory area.

 - crashkernel=size@offset